 We have established stringent controls and procedures for cash flows within our organization.
 Each transfer of cash between our Cayman Islands holding company and a subsidiary, the VIE or the subsidiaries of the VIE is subject to internal approval.
 The cash of our group is under the unified management of our finance department, and is dispatched and applied to each operating entity based on the budget and operating conditions of the specific operating entity.
 Each cash requirement, after raised by an operating entity, is required to go through a three-level review process of our finance department.
 The funding team of the finance department will allocate the cash to the operating entity after the application for cash requirement is approved by the responsible person in the finance department.
 To date, we have not had difficulty in transferring cash between our Cayman Islands holding company and a subsidiary, the VIE or the subsidiaries of the VIE.
 The cash inflows of the Cayman Islands holding company were primarily generated from our initial public offering in February 2020.
-In 2020, 2021 and 2022, the Cayman Islands holding company transferred cash in the total amount of RMB156.0 million (US\$22.6 million) to our PRC subsidiary and the subsidiaries of the VIE through our offshore intermediate holding entities in two methods: (i) Hong Kong Smart Choice Ventures Limited, our Hong Kong subsidiary, made capital contribution to Zhixuan International Management Consulting (Shenzhen) Co., Ltd., our WFOE, in the amount of RMB0.5 million in 2020, RMB129.5 million in 2021 and nil in 2022; our WFOE and its subsidiary then provided inter-company loan of RMB128.0 million in 2021 and RMB6.0 million (US\$0.9 million) in 2022 to the VIE; (ii) through cross-border guarantee, where our Hong Kong subsidiary provided guarantee to certain China-based commercial banks or their offshore branches by pledging offshore cash deposits, and the onshore branches of these banks granted loans to the subsidiaries of the VIE, namely, Huize Insurance Brokerage Co., Ltd. and Shenzhen Huize Shidai Co., Ltd, in the amount of RMB85.4 million in 2020, RMB14.0 million in 2021 and nil in 2022.
-The subsidiaries of the VIE repaid the loan in a total amount of RMB32.7 million in 2021 and RMB46.7 million (US\$6.8 million) in 2022.
-For the years ended December 31, 2020, 2021 and 2022, no assets other than cash were transferred between our Cayman Islands holding company and a subsidiary, no subsidiaries paid dividends or made other distributions to the Cayman Islands holding company, and no dividends or distributions were paid or made to U.S. investors.
+In 2021, 2022 and 2023, the Cayman Islands holding company transferred cash in the total amount of RMB136.6 million (US\$19.2 million) to our PRC subsidiary and the subsidiaries of the VIE through our offshore intermediate holding entities in three methods: (i) Hong Kong Smart Choice Ventures Limited made capital contribution to Zhixuan International Management Consulting (Shenzhen) Co., Ltd., our WFOE, in the amount of RMB129.5 million in 2021, nil in 2022, and nil in 2023; our WFOE and its subsidiary then provided inter-company loan of RMB128.0 million in 2021, RMB6.0 million in 2022, and nil in 2023 to the VIE; (ii) Hong Kong Smart Choice Ventures Limited made direct inter-company loans to the subsidiaries of the VIE, in the amount of nil in 2021, nil in 2022 and RMB0.6 million (US\$0.1 million) in 2023; (iii) through cross-border guarantee, where our Hong Kong subsidiary provided guarantee to certain China-based commercial banks or their offshore branches by pledging offshore cash deposits, and the onshore branches of these banks granted loans to the subsidiaries of the VIE, namely, Huize Insurance Brokerage Co., Ltd. and Shenzhen Huize Shidai Technology Co., Ltd., in the amount of RMB14.0 million in 2021, nil in 2022, and nil in 2023.
+The subsidiaries of the VIE repaid the loan in a total amount of RMB32.7 million in 2021, RMB46.7 million in 2022, and RMB20.0 million (US\$2.8 million) in 2023.
+For the years ended December 31, 2021, 2022 and 2023, no assets other than cash were transferred between our Cayman Islands holding company and a subsidiary, no subsidiaries paid dividends or made other distributions to the Cayman Islands holding company, and no dividends or distributions were paid or made to U.S. investors.
 We intend to settle service fees under our contractual arrangements with the VIE when there is a business need and as our WFOE sees fit.
 For details of the financial position, cash flows and results of operations of the VIE and its subsidiaries, see "Item 3.
 Key Information-Financial Information Related to the Consolidated Variable Interest Entity."